Four-manifolds, geometries and knots: Surface bundles and geometries

-If $F$ is orientable and of genus $g$ its mapping class group $M_g=Out(\pi_1(F))$ has only finitely many conjugacy classes of finite groups [Ha71].
-With the finiteness result for $\mathbb{H}^4$- and $\mathbb{H}^2(\mathbb{C})$-manifolds of [Wa72], this implies that only finitely many orientable bundle spaces with given Euler characteristic are geometric.
-In Corollary 13.7.2 we shall show that no such bundle space is homotopy equivalent to a $\mathbb{H}^2(\mathbb{C})$-manifold.
-Is there one which admits the geometry $\mathbb{H}^4$?
-If Im$(\theta)$ contains the outer automorphism class determined by a Dehn twist on $F$ then $E$ admits no metric of nonpositive sectional curvature [KL96].
+If $F$ is orientable and of genus $g$ its mapping class group $M_g=Out(\pi_1(F))$ has only finitely many conjugacy classes of finite groups.
+(See Chapter 7 of \cite{[FM]}.)
+In Corollary 13.7.2 we shall show that no such bundle space $E$ is homotopy equivalent to a $\mathbb{H}^2(\mathbb{C})$-manifold.
+U.Hamenst\"adt has announced that if $\pi_1(E)$ is word-hyperbolic then $\sigma(E)\not=0$, and so $E$ cannot admit the geometry $\mathbb{H}^4$ \cite{[Ha13]}.
+Thus only finitely many orientable bundle spaces with given Euler characteristic $>0$ are geometric.
+(This follows also from \cite{[Wa72]}.)